rajagurunath/software-engineering-agents/README.md

 With the help of **io.net io intelligence**, you can access open-source models at all times.
 If needed, you can deploy your own model on the io.net platform. io.net provides both CaaS (Cluster as a Service) and Baremetal clusters to deploy LLM models, which can be used to build all these enterprise agents.

+This Agents Team benefits both the internal customers (employees) and external customers (clients).
 ---

 ---